xavidop/alexa-nodejs-k8s-helloworld/README.md

 <!-- /TOC -->

-In this repository you will find all the resources needed to transform or create an Alexa Skill on Kubernetes.
+In this repository you will find all the resources needed to transform or create an Alexa Skill as an NodeJS Express app ready to run on Kubernetes.
 These are the two possible options you can use for running your Alexa Skill on kubernetes:

 **1. Using Mongo Atlas Cloud Schema**